 The Boy Scouts of America Troop 31 is located on Fort Monroe in the beautiful Hampton Roads area of Virginia.
 The Troop was established in 1918 and is one of the oldest Boy Scout Troops with continuous service in the commonwealth of Virginia.
-This June the Troop will celebrate its 95th birthday.
+In June of 2018 the Troop will celebrate its 100th birthday.

 BSA Troop 31, nicknamed the "Moat Monsters", traces its origins to Virginia's BSA Troop 1.
 As one of the oldest continuously chartered troops in the Colonial Virginia Council, Troop 31 has served Fort Monroe and the Hampton Roads community for over nine decades.

 Legends abound regarding when Troop 31 actually appeared on the scene, but unfortunately BSA historical files offer little clarity.
 Originally chartered in June 1918 as Troop 1, in 1925 or 1926 the troop either generated three additional troops (11, 21, & 31), split into three new troops, or was redesignated as Troop 31.